bwu1324/Grocery-Aid/README.md

 UIUC CS 411 Database Systems group project.
 A web app for exploring the grocery store products and prices.

+## About

+The built using Node.js, React.js, Typescript, and MySQL.
+Packaged using docker and docker compose.

 ## Usage

 * Create a copy of the `docker-template.env` and name it `.env`